 - When can you deliver all of these features?

 - How much of this can you deliver in three months?

 When the product backlog has been estimated, the team can answer these questions.

-If the product backlog has not been estimated, the team needs to fall back on traditional task decomposition.
+If the product backlog has not been estimated, the team needs to fall back on traditional task decomposition at the level they'd typically do at sprint planning to create the sprint backlog.
+(In the Scrum framework it's common to have two different levels of planning.)
 They’ll have to examine each product backlog item, decompose it into tasks, estimate each task, try to discover what they missed, add some amount of fudge factor, and use all that to try to answer those stakeholder questions.

 Breaking each product backlog item into tasks and estimating all those tasks is much, much more work than directly estimating each product backlog item with story points.
 And we can actually estimate more accurately at that higher level because it’s not reliant on completely identifying all the sub-tasks.
 Tasks change as work progresses, after all.

 Credibility Is Key for Agile Team Success

 Of these four reasons to estimate the product backlog, I find the first to be the most compelling.
 Until your team establishes a track record of providing good estimates and plans, the team won’t be treated as an equal partner in negotiating deadlines.The consequence is you’ll have little or no ability to push back against unrealistic deadlines that are imposed on the team.